 I dusted these items for fingerprints:

-The following people had keys to the store:
+These people also had keys to the house: